cookingkode/dmap/README.md

 ## Tests
 * see tests/test.go for an interactive shell to test normal map
-* see tests/test_lru.go for an interactive shell to test normal map
+* see tests/test_lru.go for an interactive shell to test LRU map
 * TODO : automated tests